-Debbie Burns is a best-selling author who writes happily-ever-afters for her stories’ two- and four-legged stars.
+Debbie is the celebrated author of nine contemporary romance and women’s fiction novels that feature both two- and four-legged stars.
 While her books have earned many awards and commendations, her favorite praise is from readers who’ve been inspired to adopt a pet in need from their local shelter.

-Our younger dog, Nala, was initially surrendered to a high-kill animal control shelter at just four weeks of age.
-Thankfully, she was taken in by a caring rescue agency and rehabbed for adoption.
-It’s hard to believe now, but when we adopted her at eight weeks of age, she was scrawny and timid, and getting her to eat wasn’t easy.
-Now, she’s a doggie vacuum with an eternally playful nature.
-My family loves that she’s a constant reminder not to take life too seriously and to always make time for fun.
+Nala, a pit bull mix, was surrendered to a high-kill animal control shelter at just four weeks of age.
+Thankfully, she was taken in by a caring rescue agency.
+When adopted by Debbie's family at eight weeks of age, Nala was scrawny and timid, and getting her to eat wasn’t easy.
+Now, even in her senior years, her eternally playful nature is a constant reminder not to take life too seriously and to always make time for fun.

 For a FREE short story, sign up for Debbie's newsletter, then look forward to release news, giveaways, and exclusive content: